What to Do When You Are Fired or Forced to Resign

 When you're forced to resign, you're going to have to leave your job one way or the other, but you may be able to negotiate your separation from employment.
 Since the company no longer wants you working for them, you may have somewhat of an advantage in the negotiations - unless you are about to be terminated for cause.
 Ask about collecting unemployment, severance pay, and the continuation of health insurance benefits.

 It's important to find out whether you will be paid for unused vacation, sick and personal time if you resign - or if you are fired.
 It's also important to find out whether your health insurance benefits will continue.
 In some cases, employers will provide health insurance for a certain amount of time (30, 60 or 90 days, for example) after employment terminates.

-The company has no obligation to offer a severance package, however, depending on circumstances, a package may be offered or you may be able to ask for severance.
-It certainly can't hurt to ask and severance pay can help with expenses while you are seeking a new job.
+The company has no obligation to offer a severance package, however, depending on circumstances, a package may be offered, or you may be able to ask for severance.
+It certainly can't hurt to ask, and severance pay can help with expenses while you are seeking a new job.
 You may be able to negotiate continued health insurance benefits for a specific period of time.
-In addition, the company may opt to allow you to collect unemployment and not contest your unemployment claim.
+Also, the company may opt to allow you to collect unemployment and not contest your unemployment claim.

 References can be an issue when you are forced to resign.
 How is the company going to discuss your termination with prospective employers who check your references?
 If the company isn't going to give you a good reference, will they not give a reference at all?

 Many companies only confirm dates of employment, job title, and salary.
 If that's the case, the circumstances of your termination of employment won't be mentioned by your previous employer.

 Before you say why you resigned during a job interview, be sure that your response matches what your previous employer is going to say.
 It will be a hiring "red flag" if what you say doesn't mesh with what the company says.